-The trial court concluded in its Final Judgment of Dismissal With Prejudice that the Plaintiffs are not entitled to any of the relief requested on any theory presented.
+The trial court concluded in its Final Judgment of Dismissal with Prejudice that the Plaintiffs are not entitled to any of the relief requested on any theory presented.
 The Plaintiffs/Appellants filed their Notice of Appeal on November 10, 2008.
-On November 17, 2009, the First DCA affirmed per curiam the Final Order of Dismissal.
-On December 16, 2009, the taxpayers filed a Notice to Invoke the Jurisdiction of the Florida Supreme Court.
-Jurisdictional briefs have been filed.
-The Court has not yet accepted jurisdiction
+On November 17, 2009, the 1st DCA affirmed the Final Order of Dismissal, per curiam.